 - image: the input DWI image containing volumes that are both diffusion weighted and b=0 - image: the output whole brain mask image

-Generates a whole brain mask from a DWI image.
+Generates an whole brain mask from a DWI image.
 All diffusion weighted and b=0 volumes are used to obtain a mask that includes both brain tissue and CSF.
-In a second step peninsula-like extensions, where the peninsula itself is wider than the bridge connecting it to the mask, are removed.
-This may help removing artefacts and non-brain parts, e.g. eyes, from the mask.